Spark and ScyllaDB

 limit.
 With select, you may specify exactly what data needs to be fetched from ScyllaDB, and

 limit will only fetch the specified number of rows:

 The query generated by this example would be as follows:

-These methods can be particularly beneficial when working with large amounts of data; it is much more efficient to fetch a small subset of data from Scylla, rather than project or limit it after the entire table has been fetched into the Spark executors.
+These methods can be particularly beneficial when working with large amounts of data; it is much more efficient to fetch a small subset of data from ScyllaDB, rather than project or limit it after the entire table has been fetched into the Spark executors.

-Now, these operations should be enough for you to implement useful analytical workloads using Spark over data stored in Scylla.
+Now, these operations should be enough for you to implement useful analytical workloads using Spark over data stored in ScyllaDB.
 However, working with CassandraRow is not very idiomatic to Scala code; we’d much prefer to define data types as case classes and work with them.

 For that purpose, the connector also supports converting the

 CassandraRow to a case class, provided the table contains columns with names matching the case class fields.
 To do so, we specify the required type when defining the RDD:

 The connector will also helpfully translate columns written in snake case (e.g.,

 first_name) to camel case, which means that you can name both your table columns and case class fields idiomatically.